 Faheem Hasnain has served as a member of our board of directors since April 2015.
 Mr. Hasnain served as President, Chief Executive Officer and on the board of directors of Receptos, Inc., a biopharmaceutical company, from November 2010 until the company's acquisition by Celgene Corporation in August 2015.
 Prior to that, Mr. Hasnain was the President and Chief Executive Officer and a director of Facet Biotech Corporation, a biology driven antibody company with a focus in multiple sclerosis and oncology.
 He held that position from December 2008 until the company's acquisition by Abbott Laboratories in April 2010.
 Previously, Mr. Hasnain was President, Chief Executive Officer and a director of PDL BioPharma, Inc. from October 2008 until Facet Biotech was spun off from PDL BioPharma in December 2008.
 From October 2004 to September 2008, Mr. Hasnain served at Biogen Inc., a biotechnology company specializing in neurological disorders, autoimmune disorders and cancer, most recently as Executive Vice President in charge of the oncology/rheumatology strategic business unit.
 Prior to Biogen, Mr. Hasnain held roles with Bristol Myers Squibb, where he was President of the Oncology Therapeutics Network, and for 14 years at GlaxoSmithKline and its predecessor organizations.
-He has been Chairman of the Board of Sente, Inc. since 2008 and Chairman of the Board of Tocagen Inc., Aragon Pharmaceuticals and Somaxon Pharmaceuticals, Inc. Mr. Hasnain received a B.H.K. and B.Ed. from the University of Windsor Ontario in Canada.
+He has been Chairman of the Board of Sente, Inc. since 2008 and Chairman of the Board of Tocagen Inc. since November 2014.
+He previously served as a member of the board of directors of Ambit Biosciences Corporation, Seragon Pharmaceuticals, Tercica, Inc., Aragon Pharmaceuticals and Somaxon Pharmaceuticals, Inc. Mr. Hasnain received a B.H.K. and B.Ed. from the University of Windsor Ontario in Canada.
 Our board of directors believes that Mr. Hasnain's experience in the biopharmaceutical industry and his experience serving in executive roles qualify him to serve on our board of directors.

 Robert E. Hoffman has served as a member of our board of directors since March 2015.
 Mr. Hoffman has served as Chief Financial officer of AnaptysBio, Inc. since July 2015.
 Prior to joining AnaptysBio, Inc., Mr. Hoffman served as Senior Vice President, Finance and Chief Financial Officer of Arena Pharmaceuticals, Inc., or Arena, a public biopharmaceutical company from June 2012 to July 2015.
 Mr. Hoffman served as the Vice President, Finance and Chief Financial Officer of Arena from August 2011 to June 2012 and previously from December 2005 to March 2011.
 Mr. Hoffman served as Vice President, Finance and Chief Accounting Officer of Arena from June 2004 to December 2005, as Vice President, Finance of Arena from April 2000 to June 2004, and as Controller of Arena from August 1997 to April 2000.
 From March 2011 to August 2011, Mr. Hoffman served as Chief Financial Officer for Polaris Group, a biopharmaceutical drug company.
 Mr. Hoffman is a member of the board of directors of CombiMatrix Corporation, a molecular diagnostics company, and MabVax Therapeutics Holdings, Inc., a biopharmaceutical company.
-Mr. Hoffman serves as a member of the Financial Officers.
+Mr. Hoffman serves as a member of the Financial Accounting Standards Board's Small Business Advisory Committee and the steering committee of the Association of Bioscience Financial Officers.
 Mr. Hoffman is also a member and a former director and President of the San Diego Chapter of Financial Executives International.
 Mr. Hoffman holds a B.B.A. from St. Bonaventure University, and is licensed as a C.P.A. (inactive) in the State of California.
 Our board of directors believes that Mr. Hoffman's experience in the biopharmaceutical industry, including serving on other boards of directors, and his experience in accounting and finance qualify him to serve on our board of directors.